master-minimum-viable-product-development-best-practices-for-success

 4. Prototype Development: Develop a prototype to visualize the product and gather initial feedback from stakeholders.

-5. Create the MVP: Utilize agile methodologies to develop the MVP, allowing for flexibility and rapid iterations based on feedback.
+5. Agile Development: Utilize agile methodologies to develop the MVP, allowing for flexibility and rapid iterations based on feedback.

-6. Testing and Validation: Conduct thorough testing to ensure the MVP meets quality standards, while collecting feedback from participants to inform future iterations.
+6. Quality Assurance: Conduct testing to ensure the MVP meets quality standards, while collecting feedback from participants to inform future iterations.

-7. Launch: Release the MVP to a select group of users to validate the offering in a real-world environment.
+7. Launch: Release the MVP to validate the offering in a real-world environment.

 8. Iterate: Use the feedback gathered to enhance the offering, preparing for a broader launch.